roemvaar/cs_notes/docs/computer_systems/cpp.md

 # C++

 C++ is a compiled language.
-For a program to run, its source text has to be processed by a compiler, producing object files, which are combined by a linker yielding an executable program.
+For a program to run, its source text must be processed by a compiler, producing object files combined by a linker, yielding an executable program.

-When we talk about portability in C++ programs, we refer to source code portability, i.e. the source code can be succesfully compiled and run on a variety of systems.
+When we talk about portability in C++ programs, we refer to source code portability, i.e. the source code can be successfully compiled and run on various systems.

-C++ is a satically typed language.
-That is, the type of everyt entity (e.g. object, value, name, and expression) must be known to the compiler at its point of use.
+C++ is a statically typed language.
+The type of every entity (e.g., object, value, name, and expression) must be known to the compiler at its point of use.
 The type of an object determines the set of operations applicable to it.

 Every C++ program must have exactly one global function named main().
 The program starts by executing that function.

 ## Functions

-The main way of getting something done on C++ is to call a function.
-A function can't be called unless it has been previously declared.
+The main way of getting something done in C++ is to call a function.
+A function can only be called if it has been previously declared.

-A function declaration gives the name of the function, the type of the value returned (if any) and the number and types of the arguments that must be supplied in a call.
+A function declaration gives the function's name, the type of the value returned (if any) and the number and types of the arguments that must be supplied in a call.

-**Function overloading**: If two functions are defined with the same name, but with different argument types, the compiler will choose the most appropiate function to invoke for each call.
-If two functions could be called, but neither is better than the other, the call is deemed ambiguous and the compiler gives an error.
+**Function overloading**: If two functions are defined with the same name but different argument types, the compiler will choose the most appropriate function to invoke for each call.
+If two functions could be called, but neither is better, the call would be deemed ambiguous, and the compiler would give an error.

 ## Types, Variables, and Arithmetic